breatheco-de/content/src/content/how-to/what-is-pyenv-how-to-install.md

 **Step 1:** Install Git if you don't have it installed already.
 We recommend to read our guide on [how to install git for windows](https://4geeks.com/how-to/install-git-on-windows-macos-and-linux#installing-git-on-windows) or You can download it from the [official page](https://git-scm.com/downloads).
 The [video tutorial](https://www.youtube.com/watch?v=9CAwvKiLICs) is also recommended.

-**Step 2:** Install pyenv-win.
+**Step 2:** Next step is to install `pyenv-win`.
 Open the Git Bash or PowerShell terminal and clone the `pyenv` repository from GitHub with the following command:

 ```PowerShell
 git clone https://github.com/pyenv-win/pyenv-win.git $HOME/.pyenv
 ```

+> 📝 This will download the pyenv-win repository into a new directory called `.pyenv` that will live under your system user folder.

-**Step 3:** Add PYENV, PYENV_HOME, and PYENV_ROOT to your environment variables with the following commands:
+**Step 3:** Open the windows PowerShell command line and add `PYENV`, `PYENV_HOME`, and `PYENV_ROOT` to your [environment variables](https://4geeks.com/lesson/what-is-an-environment-in-programming#what-are-environment-variables) with the following commands:

 ```PowerShell
 [System.Environment]::SetEnvironmentVariable('PYENV',$env:USERPROFILE + "\.pyenv\pyenv-win\","User")